Oprah Winfrey Says God Hasn't Told Her to Run for President

 "Are you kidding me?
 I was just trying to give a good speech," Winfrey told 60 Minutes Overtime correspondent Ann Silvo in the clip.
 "I was looking for a way to express what was going on in this moment in terms of gender and class and race."

 Winfrey told Silvo she was "worried" she would be cut off because she had been told to shorten her speech by three minutes.
-And while she wasn't concerned about running, several financiers were interested in her potential candidacy.
+And while she wasn't concerned launching a campaign, several financiers were interested in her potential candidacy.

 "I had a lot of wealthy men calling, telling me they would run my campaign and raise $1 billion for me," she said.
 "I think that when you have that many people whose opinions you value coming at you, it's worthy of thinking about."